How to watch the Eurovision semi-finals and final this week

 When are the Eurovision semi-finals?

-The first semi-final takes place on Tuesday (9 May) and will air on BBC One at 8pm.

-Two days later on Thursday (11 May), the second semi-final will be broadcast on BBC One at 8pm.
+Before the grand final, one live semi-final took place in Liverpool on Tuesdsy (9 May), with the second set to take place on Thursday (11 May) at 8pm.

-Both semi-finals will be hosted by Alesha Dixon, Julia Sanina and Hannah Waddingham, with Rylan and Scott Mills commentating.
+The hosts are Alesha Dixon, Julia Sanina and Hannah Waddingham, with Rylan and Scott Mills commentating.

 When is the Eurovision final?